dyth/ARMSurveySwarm/Webapp/backend/COMMUNICATION.md

 Server can send a movement command, format:
   "INSTRUCTION, currentX, currentY, currentOritentation, distance, rotation" Where X and Y are floating point representations of the robot's current position.
+All distances are in millimeters.
   Distance is the distance that the robot should travel, rotation is the amount it should rotate in degrees, currentOrientation is the current orientation of the robot After the movement command is finished, the server expects a message with format: